PCRuniversum/PCRedux/joss/paper.md

 # Statement of need

-Numerous data with sigmoidal ('S'-shaped) curves exist.
-An important use case being amplification curve data from quantitative polymerase chain reactions (qPCR).
-Among other use cases, qPCR is a widely used laboratory method for precise detection and quantification of pathogens and gene expression analysis.
+There are numerous data with sigmoidal ('S'-shaped) curves.
+An important application is amplification curve data from quantitative polymerase chain reactions (qPCR).
+(qPCR).
+Among other use cases, qPCR is a widely used laboratory method for precise detection and quantification of pathogens and in gene expression analysis.
-The latter contributed significantly to the understanding of physiological and pathological processes in pharmacology, medicine and forensics.
+The latter has contributed significantly to the understanding of physiological and pathological processes in pharmacology, medicine and forensics.
 [@pabinger_survey_2014; @kok_small_2018]

-Available software packages provide workflows and criteria for processing qPCR data (incl. preprocessing of raw data, fitting of non-linear models to raw amplification curve data, calculation of threshold or second-derivative based 'cycle of quantification' (*Cq*) values, amplification efficiency (*E*), relative gene expression analysis, normalization procedures and data management) [@pabinger_survey_2014; @ruijter_evaluation_2013; @ruijter_efficiency_2021;
+Available software packages provide workflows and criteria for processing qPCR data (including pre-processing of raw data, fitting of non-linear models to raw data, computation of amplification curve data, calculation of thresholds or the second derivation quantification cycle (*Cq*), amplification efficiency (*E*), relative gene expression gene expression analysis, normalisation procedures and data management), but not for machine learning.
-@ramakers_assumption-free_2003].
+[@pabinger_survey_2014; @ruijter_evaluation_2013; @ruijter_efficiency_2021;
+@ramakers_acceptance_2003].

-qPCR curves must fulfill quality criteria for analysis.
-Curves can be categorized by the user on the basis of somewhat subjective criteria (e.g., sigmoidal shape, steepness, noisiness, "hook effect" presence) [@burdukiewicz_algorithms_2018; @spiess_system-specific_2016;
+qPCR curves must meet quality criteria for analysis.
+Curves can Curves can be categorised by the user according to rather subjective criteria (e.g., sigmoidal shape, slope, noise, presence of a "hook effect") [@burdukiewicz_algorithms_2018; @spiess_system_specific_2016;
 @spiess_impact_2015; @hanschmann_looptag_2021_2].
 Positive qPCR reactions
-usually exhibit a sigmoidal shape, while negative amplification curves will have a more flat and linear appearance curvatures (Figure \autoref{fig:fig_1}).
+reactions usually have a sigmoidal shape, while negative amplification curves have a show a rather flat and linear curve (Figure \autoref{fig:fig_1}).

 ![Analysis of amplification curves using the `PCRedux` package.
 A) Amplification curves can have a high diversity in their appearance.
 The left plot (positive)